2021 TOURNAMENT RULES

 SAILFISH/UNIDENTIFIED BILLFISH 200 POINTS

-BLUE MARLIN & SWORDFISH CAUGHT ON THURSDAY MAY BE WEIGHED FRIDAY MORNING ONLY IF REPORTED TO TOURNAMENT CONTROL ON THURSDAY.
-BLUE MARLIN / SWORDFISH CAUGHT ON FRIDAY MAY BE WEIGHED ON FRIDAY NIGHT OR SATURDAY NIGHT.
+BLUE MARLIN & SWORDFISH CAUGHT ON THURSDAY AND FRIDAY MAY BE WEIGHED THURSDAY OR FRIDAY EVENING ONLY IF REPORTED TO TOURNAMENT CONTROL THE DAY OF.
 NO TOURNAMENT BOAT MAY BE IN POSSESSION OF MORE THAN ONE BLUE MARLIN AT A TIME.

 DETERMINATION OF TOURNAMENT WINNERS:

 The heaviest Blue Marlin weighed is the TBC Tournament Champion and is considered 1st place for the Blue Marlin Tournament Cash Award.
 If only Catch and Release points are the issue (no eligible Blue Marlin killed), the first team to reach the total most points, as scored by the tournament judges and verified by the boat's video of GPS time and date, wins the Tournament.
 Blue Marlin and gamefish weight ties are broken by check-in time, as through the official line of demarcation at the tip of the Freeport jetties as video recorded by tournament spotters.
 Top Lady Angler and Top Junior Angler awards are scored by weighed blue marlin points and catch and release points.
 In the event no billfish are weighed, nor catch and release points awarded, Lady Angler and Junior Angler awards will be decided by heaviest gamefish caught.

 VERIFICATION OF BILLFISH RELEASE SCORECARDS: